robdyke/r2d2/content/posts/dissertation/essay.md

     - Third Year
     - Dissertation
 title: Hacking the Networked Society.
+description: This is my dissertation from my BA Politics back in 2008.
 toc: true
----

-This is my dissertation from my BA Politics back in 2008.

 ---

 Introduction.